csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ***Notes***:

-* Though column names matched, column types differed greatly.
+* Though column names matched, column types differed accross tables.
 The reason being that I did not format the dataframe in python prior to uploading (useful for the future).

 * From Jan 2020 to Nov 2020, station ids were purely numeric.
 On Dec 2020, alphanumeric station ids were added; however, on several occasions their previous numeric ids were also used. (this created a need to change column type from integer to string and select a specific id)

-* Additionally, manually uploaded data contained... already said in 1.

 ### Data CLeaning and Manipulation